ttsalo/reprap-projects/BBLogic/README.md

 	 - Multi-block connector setups.
 Since not everything has support on every edge at the top, building over these requires longer signal blocks or connectors that span over the gap.
 DONE

+      - Testing 29.1.2020:
+       - Tested longer blocks.
+Balls clear 4+3 blocks easily after 1 level drop, except if there is crud on the ceiling, which is annoying to clean.
+	- Omit the intermediate ceilings altogether?
+And add supports on the sides for the upper levels instead.
+        - TODO:
+	 - Remove unnecessary roofs from longer blocks, add side supports
          - Scaffolding for filling empty spaces.
          - Some kind of slot (but not snap-in) system between block tops and connectors.